microsoft/promptflow/examples/flex-flows/chat-basic/README.md

 # Basic chat
 This example shows how to create a basic chat flow.
 It demonstrates how to create a chatbot that can remember previous interactions and use the conversation history to generate next message.

-Tools used in this flow：
-- `llm` tool

 ## Prerequisites

 Install promptflow sdk and other dependencies in this folder: